ybda/shmarks/README.md

 ```

 ## Note
-- By default shmarks.toml located in your_user_local_config_dir/shmarks.toml.
+- By default shmarks.toml located in $XDG_DATA_HOME or $HOME/.local/share.
 You could override it with $SHMARKS_LIST_PATH
 - It requires nightly Rust only because of the "std::path::absolute"

 ## Inspired by